-A combination of these two principles could be a very powerful tool to apply in life, especially when it comes to you phsycial and mental health.
+A combination of these two principles can be a very powerful tool to apply in life, especially when it comes to your physical and mental health.

-Let’s look at both of these in a little more detail and see how they can owrk together.
+Let’s look at both of these in a little more detail and see how they actually work together.

 The 80/20 Rule